What is Acupuncture?

 I suggest that you do the following:

-· Drink at least 2-3 quarts of plain water each day – you can work up to that over the next few weeks – as this helps to settle the treatments.
+· Drink at least 2-3 quarts of plain (and warm, not iced) water each day between meals – you can work up to that over the next few weeks – as this helps to settle the treatments.

-· Engage in some form of regular exercise.
+· Engage in some form of regular exercise and vary it.

-· Be sure you get some type of quiet time every day – it can be brief.
+· Be sure you get some period of quiet time every day, such as contemplation, journaling, meditation – it can be brief.

 · Keep your coffee consumption to a minimum – caffeinated teas are fine.